 Theo Thijssen (1879 – 1943)From: ‘De gelukkige klas’ (The Happy Class)

 If you plan to stay in the Netherlands for more than 1-2 years, choosing a local Dutch public school like Theo Thijssenschool is a great option.
-Most of our 450 pupils (age 4-12) live within walking distance from the school, making it easy to arrange playdates, or to simply meet each other in the local playground (Noorderspeeltuin).
+Most of our 400 pupils (age 4-12) live within walking distance from the school, making it easy to arrange playdates, or to simply meet each other in the central playground (Noorderspeeltuin).

-Parents are encouraged to keep speaking their native language to their children.
-It positively impacts the socio-emotional development of children.
+Parents are encouraged to keep speaking their native language to their children, since we feel it positively impacts the socio-emotional development of children.
 A well-developed mother tongue also helps with learning another language, such as Dutch.

-We do not focus on test results, we mostly use tests to monitor a group’s or individual child’s progress so we can adjust to their needs.
-That said, Theo Thijssenschool pupils consistently ‘perform’ above the national average in the final test in groep 8.
-The majority of our pupils (83%) are advised to apply for a havo or vwo secondary school.
+We do not solely focus on test results, we mostly use tests to monitor a group’s or individual child’s progress so we can adjust to their needs.
+That said, Theo Thijssenschool pupils consistently ‘perform’ above the national average in the final assessment in groep 8.

 Fees and costs